 Clearly, given its narrow eligibility criteria and modest benefits there was a strong argument in support of broadening the OESP to include far more hard-pressed Ontarians and for increasing the average benefits.
 The program also had no business being paid for out of the ratepayer base as it clearly belonged on the tax base.
 And logically, such an enhanced and expanded tax base funded OESP would have been implemented as a substitute for, rather than in addition to, the regressive $1 billion, HST hydro rebate.

 While the implementation of the 8% HST rebate completely ignored the existing OESP, in a low-profile press release accompanying the March 2, GA re-financing announcement, the government did commit to a significant enhancement of the OESP program.
-This is all for the good and warrants further discussion as the OESP enhancement could have been the key element in the government’s rate reduction program.
+This is all for the good and warrants further discussion as the OESP enhancement could (and should) have been the key element in the government’s rate reduction program.

 The specifics of the OESP enhancement announced on March 2 are as follows: